pujaagarwal5263/CardioCare-Frontend/README.md

 # Getting Started with Cardio Care

 Take a pull and install all dependencies.
+There is no configuration to be done in the main branch, if you want to connect with the local backend, replace the backend URLs with localhost URLs.

 ## Configurations

-For main, branch you can directly start.
+For the main branch, you can directly start.
 But for local, you need to change the backend URLs.

 ### `npm install`